tzickel/justredis/README.md

 - Transparent API (Just call the Redis commands, and the library will figure out cluster routing, script caching, etc...)
 - Per context & command properties (database #, decoding, RESP3 attributes)
+- Asynchronous I/O support with the same exact API (but with the await keyword), targeting asyncio, trio and curio (using anyio)
-- Modular API allowing for easy support for multiple synchronous and (later) asynchronous event loops
+- Modular API allowing for easy support for multiple synchronous and asynchronous event loops

-## Support table
+## Redis features support table

 | Feature | Supported | Notes |
 | --- | --- | --- |